ManoloMancelli/HadesVR_Remix/docs/Wand_Mega.md

 ![1](img/blue_led.png)

-2. Solder the longer pin to the 5V pin of the Arduino Uno
+2. Solder the longer pin to the 5V pin of the Arduino Mega

-3. Solder the shorter pin to the GND pin of the Arduino Uno
+3. Solder the shorter pin to the GND pin of the Arduino Mega

 LED should now light up when you connect the Arduino to PC